Empowered, employable, empathetic: changing lives and the community through mentoring

 On an estate built to house those displaced from Belfast during the height of the troubles in Northern Ireland, Kilcooley Women’s Centre is striving to build a resilient, supportive community through mentoring.

-The centre's Erasmus+ project, Innovative Quality Mentoring for Social Inclusion, aims to teach people how to be effective mentors able to support those most at risk of exclusion in their local communities.
+The centre's Erasmus+ project, Innovative Quality Mentoring for Social Inclusion, aimed to teach people how to be effective mentors able to support those most at risk of exclusion in their local communities.

 Many of those that took part in the project started their own journeys into mentoring from a socially isolated situation.